ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 The expectation (or sum) in the middle term cannot be distributed because the sample $i$ is not independent for both losses.
 These are exactly those _correlated samples_ that we had to worry about when moving to squared difference!

-## One Value is Not Enough
+### One Value is Not Enough
-Ok so we've motivated, inuitively/empirically, why we might use something like squared difference to determine if a new model $\tf$ has changed the output with respect to some reference model $f$.

-But how do we interpret this measure?
-This will be some positive real number, but do we expect it to be zero?
-Are there small changes that would tell us that the intervention was loosely equal?
+But what if our measure is more complicated or has other dynamics?
+How do we interpret this measure?
+In this case the measure will be some positive real number, but do we expect it to be zero?
+Are there small changes that would tell us that the intervention had no effect?

 We need some sort of __reference__ to understand how we should interpret the number we get out.

-Normalization is one way that is often used to obtain a reference:
+Normalization is often used to obtain a reference:

 $$ \frac{\cL(f,\cD) - \cL(\tf,\cD)}{\cL(f,\cD)} $$

-This gives us a scaled distance from the original loss in terms of a multiplicative factor.
+This gives us a scaled distance from the original loss in terms of a known and relevant multiplicative factor.
 We still have an issue of understanding the scale: interpretation has not moved further than our original statement of "closer to 0 means less difference."

-A term I've seen used in some places is the gain relative to the gain against a random baseline.
+Another possible term could be the gain relative to the gain against a random baseline.

 $$ \frac{\cL(\tf) - \cL(b)}{\cL(f) - \cL(b)} \times 100\% $$

-As described in Causal Scrubbing (ref{CS}):,
+As described in the [Causal Scrubbing Appendix](https://www.alignmentforum.org/posts/kcZZAsEjwrbczxN2i/causal-scrubbing-appendix#1_More_on_Hypotheses):
 > This percentage can exceed 100% or be negative.
 It is not very meaningful as a fraction, and is rather an arithmetic aid for comparing the magnitude of expected losses under various distributions.
 However, it is the case that hypotheses with a “% loss recovered” closer to 100% result in predictions that are more consistent with the model.

 There are probably variations of this scheme which can be used to deal with these issues,